-1. The most obvious facet Rollerball shares with Die Hard With A Vengeance, The 13th Warrior or The Hunt For Red October is the firm hold its director has over all the space and objects contained within its frame.
-John McTiernan is a master filmmaker, but one of modesty.
-A visually intuitive, undervalued, and loving craftsman working within the limitations of commercial, late 20th Century American cinema; what I think separates McTiernan's films from those of his contemporaries is the level of dexterity with which he constructs and manipulates space.
+1. The most obvious facet Rollerball shares with Die Hard With A Vengeance (1995), The 13th Warrior (1999), or The Hunt For Red October (1990) is the firm hold its director has over all the space and objects contained within its frame.
+John McTiernan is a master filmmaker, but a modest one.
+A visually intuitive and undervalued craftsman working within the limitations of commercial American cinema in the late 20th Century, what separates McTiernan's films from those of his contemporaries is the level of dexterity with which he constructs and manipulates space.
 He emphasises the principal traits of a character as if they were audio-visual rhythms, and assembles, frames and choreographs images as nodes in the various sequential helixes that make up his films.
 Though perhaps not McTiernan’s greatest entire, composite feature film, Rollerball certainly is—for me—some kind of entrancing B-craftwork: a triumph of formalism and direction over script and production.
 The work of a conductor exhibiting total control over a symphony of wild images, even as that symphony threatens to descend into uncoordinated abstraction.
-(To Ghosts of Mars [John Carpenter, 2001], Rollerball is perfect kin—exquisitely crafted though simultaneously lunkheaded and tasteless.)
+To Ghosts of Mars (John Carpenter, 2001), Rollerball is perfect kin—exquisitely crafted though simultaneously lunkheaded and tasteless.

 4. For me, the McTiernan paradigm—one I like—is held in a certain lucidity of authorship, a discernible source of brilliance in, for the most part, totally conventional movies.
-It is through the forcefulness and originality of his vision that passable multi-writer action screenplays can bloom into great thrillers.
+It is through the forcefulness and originality of McTiernan's vision that passable multi-writer action screenplays can bloom into sophisticated thrillers, and it’s his direction that gets a decent premise to bloom into a great movie.
 Rollerball would be a trifle in the hands of a lesser director: it’s his steady, guiding hand that brings to life the arias of the stadiums, hallways, clubs, and instills urgency in the subfusc night-time car chases.
-The actors have limited appeal, but McTiernan invigorates their flatness with energy, works them in with everything else.
-LL Cool J is just as much a piece of the image as anything else.
+The actors have limited appeal, but McTiernan invigorates their flatness with energy, McTiernan invigorates their flatness with energy.
+He pins down their essences and deploys them as narrative tools: LL Cool J is just as much a piece of the image as anything else.

 5. Maturing in artistic privacy for many years, under the cloak of big-budget filmic syntax, McTiernan is the true maestro of action cinema.
 The sleek plots and wise-cracking characters in his films are handled with the scrupulousness of an artist obsessed with perfection.
 A man who conducts opera with the movements of conventional narratives.
+McTiernan is a hypnotist: using the devices of the cinema to create sleek, patterned surfaces, whilst experimenting with abstract space below.
 That Rollerball represents so many stale, mundane conventions of 2000s studio filmmaking is all the more of a reason to admire the way in which it does succeed as flat-out beauty.